 Choosing a practitioner in Australia and staying safe

 Choosing the right practitioner matters for safety, comfort, and practical outcomes in Australia.
-Use clear questions and straightforward checks to find someone who suits your needs and works with your healthcare team.
+Ask clear questions and use simple checks to find someone who suits your needs and can work with your healthcare team.

 Qualifications, training, and experience: what to ask

-Good practitioners will explain limits, avoid medical promises, and point to research or evidence that informs their approach.
+• Good practitioners will be transparent about limits, avoid promising cures, and point to research or evidence that informs their approach.

 Costs and access: private sessions and complementary services in care settings